 The platform enables service providers to easily take the new services to the market through their existing client management infrastructure.

 With this update, Acronis also incorporates the previously announced integration with Google Cloud and Microsoft Azure Cloud Services.

 Through this native integration, service providers will be able to send backups to Google Cloud Storage and Microsoft Azure Storage without requiring complicated configurations or agreement processing.

 “First time in Australia, with local Australian cloud storage, we have a solution that's easy to use.
 Australian and New Zealand businesses embrace Acronis technology because it significantly reduces the complexity of protecting data,” says Acronis ANZ general manager Neil Moraji.

 “Acronis Data Cloud is an easy and efficient way to back up computers, virtual machines, mobile devices, and Microsoft Office 365 accounts from a single web-based interface.
 The benefits are clear, and it makes it easy for service providers to sell.

 Acronis Data Cloud has become easier to use, more secure and more effective.
 The latest update brings significant reliability and performance improvements and the following new features:

 Complete Microsoft Office 365 protection - Cloud-to-cloud backup for Exchange Online, OneDrive for Business, and SharePoint Online.
-Backups are performed directly between Microsoft and one of Acronis’ secure cloud data centres.
-Service providers are able to select the specific country and location of the data centre.
+Backups are performed directly between Microsoft and one of Acronis' secure cloud data centers.
+Service providers are able to select the specific country and location of the data center.
 Users can also search their backup to find and recover individual files or messages.